Ayehu/custom-activities/HashiCorp Vault/HCVStatus/ReadMe.md

 <b>Protocol:</b> Option to use either HTTP or HTTPS depending on your certificate settings on your Vault server.<br>

 <h3>Output:</h3>
-Returns Json output, if there are any errors it throws an expections
+Returns json output, if there are any errors it throws an expections